jsakamoto/PublishSPAforGitHubPages.Build/README.md

 - Rewriting the URL in `<base href="..."/>` element in the `index.html` to fit the GitHub page URL.
 - Copy the `index.html` to the `404.html`.
 - Generate `.nojekyll` file and `.gitattributes` file.
-- Enable fetching pre-compressed assembly files. (for a Blazor WebAssembly site)
+- **[Pre-compression support for Blazor WebAssembly]** Enable fetching pre-compressed assembly files. (for a Blazor WebAssembly site)
+- **[PWA Support]** Rewrite the hash code of the `index.html` in the service worker assets manifest file (ex.`service-worker-assets.js`) if it exists.
+- **[PWA Support for Blazor WebAssembly]** Rewrite all of the hash codes of files that are "Brotli" compressed in the service worker assets manifest file (ex.`service-worker-assets.js`) if the manifest file exists and fetching pre-compressed assembly files is enabled.

 ### Working folder